Becoming a CAG Devon group

-The Community Action Groups (CAG) Devon network consists of groups across Mid-Devon and Teignbridge organising events and projects to take action on waste, including repair cafes, food surplus, reducing single-use plastic, composting and much more.
+The Community Action Groups (CAG) Devon network consists of groups across Devon organising events and projects to take action on waste, including repair cafes, food surplus, reducing single-use plastic, composting and much more.

 Established in 2016, and funded by Devon County Council, CAG Devon is a growing network of community sustainability groups.
 The model for CAG Devon is based on the now fully independent, CAG Oxfordshire, the largest local network of community sustainability groups in the UK, with over 80 affiliated groups.